top of page

 2010 - October 5 - HUGH AMBROSE - Behind the World's Most Expensive Mini-series: HBO's The Pacific.
 More info: https://www.latimes.com/local/obituaries/la-me-hugh-ambrose-20150529-story.html.

-Helena Civic Television recorded the 2018 and 2019 lectures.
-They can be viewed on the Foundation's YouTube channel.
+Helena Civic Television has recorded some of these lectures, which can be viewed on the Foundation's YouTube channel or on the Helena Civic TV website.

 Visit the Foundation News page to read about past Ambrose Lectures and other events and activities.